 Please read and follow the below information carefully, as you are essentially entering into a contract with Total Rider once you have paid your class fee.
-Understanding our requirements and policies will help you better prepare yourself for a successful MSF learning experience!
+Understanding our requirements and policies will help you better prepare yourself for a successful learning experience!

 Questions or concerns?
 Contact Us now!